-CHAPTER 3 OPERATIONS 340.
-Processing I Prop • Page: 3 of 5 Revision Date: 1/2017 Review Date: 1/2019
+CHAPTER 3 OPERATIONS - nmate Money and perty Page: 3 of 5 Revision Date: 6/2019 Review Date: 6/2020

 - 9. An inmate must sign a Property Release (SH-153P) form in order to release property while in custody.
 Property is released on an "all or nothing" basis.
 When a deputy picks up a Property Release form they will do the following: - a.
 Verify the identity of the inmate requesting the release by checking the wristband; - b.
 The deputies name and body number will be at the top of the form; and - c.
 Forward completed form to the Property Room. - 10.
 If a Property Release form is signed by an inmate and properly verified by a deputy or Utility Worker, they may process the release of property.
 Property will only be released to the person named by the inmate after proof of identification is made.
 The person processing the release of property will write in the number of the identification used, enter their name, body number and the date processed.
 Once the release is completed, the original Property Release form is stapled to the property card and the copy is returned to the inmate. - a.
 If any discrepancy is identified during the property release process, the on-duty Lieutenant or designee will be notified immediately.
-If the discrepancy cannot be resolved, a report will be completed (015L is the appropriate classification). - b.
-If all personal property is released with the inmate's permission, or by warrant, it will be noted on the Property Release form and the empty bag with a printed Property Inventory form will be returned to the inmates property bin. - 11.
+If the discrepancy cannot be resolved, a report will be completed. - b.
+If all personal property is released with the inmate's permission, or by warrant, it will be noted on the Property Release form and the empty bag with a printed Property Inventory form will be returned to the inmate's property bin. - 11.
 Every deputy has a responsibility to maintain proper custody of inmates' personal property.
-Any time a deputy finds a property bag that is not empty and is not sealed with a numbered tag, they will notify the on-duty Lieutenant or designee immediately.
+Any time a deputy finds a property bag that is not empty and is not sealed with a numbered tag, they will notify an on-duty shift supervisor immediately.
 The deputy will then open the bag in the presence of another deputy, preferably a supervisor, and conduct an inventory of the bag. - a.
 If all property is accounted for, a new seal is to be placed in the bag.
 Notation of the new seal number, date, time, body number and results of the inventory are to be made on the Property Inventory form in JMS. - b.
-If any property is missing, a report will be completed (015L is the appropriate classification) and a new seal is to be placed on the bag.
+If any property is missing, a report will be completed and a new seal is to be placed on the bag.
 Notation of the new seal number, date, time, body number and results of the inventory are to be made on the Property Inventory form in JMS. - 12.
 At the time of release, the tag number will again be noted on the Property Inventory form with the releasing deputy's body number and a notation that the seal number was verified as matching the last seal number listed for the property.
-If any discrepancy is identified during the property release process, the on-duty Lieutenant or designee will be notified immediately.
+If any discrepancy is identified during the property release process, an on-duty shift supervisor will be notified immediately.
 If the discrepancy cannot be resolved, a report will be completed.

-CHAPTER 3 OPERATIONS 340.
-Processing Inmate Money and Property Page: 4 of 5 Revision Date: 1/2017 Review Date: 1/2019
+CHAPTER 3 OPERATIONS - nmate Money and perty Page: 4 of 5 Revision Date: 6/2019 Review Date: 6/2020